 Tea Container for Tea Storage

-Tea jar, or tea caddy, is a container for storing tea, is also an most neglected tea ware and an essential tea ware among all the tea sets.
+Tea jar, or tea caddy, is a container for tea storage, is also an most neglected tea ware and an essential tea ware among all the tea sets.

-Tea container on the market are roughly divided into few types by its materials: Yixing Clay(zisha), glass, bamboo or wood container, stainless steel or iron container, tin can, ceramic jar.
+Tea container on the market are roughly divided into few types by its materials: Yixing Clay(zisha), porcelain and ceramic, glass, bamboo or wood container, stainless steel or iron container.
 Ceramics are the collective name for pottery and porcelain.
 These include materials of the most famous five kilns(Ru Ware, Jun Ware, Guan Ware, Ding Ware and Ge Ware) and Longquan celadon.
 For the convenience of statistics, they are classified as ceramic.
 However, the effect of storing tea leaves will vary depending on the material of the container.

-Yixing Clay jar: Because the material of Yixing Clay jar has a double venting structure, it has better light and moisture resistance, so that the tea can eliminate the odor of the new tea during the process of storage, and that keeps the tea natural and clean.
-Yixing Clay jar is always being loved by advanced tea enthusiasts.
+Yixing Clay jar: Because the material of Yixing Clay jar has a double venting structure, it has better light and moisture resistance, so that the odor of new tea can be eliminated during the time of storage, and that also keeps the tea natural and clean.
+Yixing Clay jar is always loved by advanced tea enthusiasts.

 Glass jar: Glass jar is not sealed tight enough unless they are equipped with a rubber ring.
 It is generally used to store herbal tea.
 The main group of glass jar user is young female tea enthusiasts.
 When storing tea in a glass jar, It is important to realize that the jar must be tight sealed.
 Otherwise, herbal tea is the most likely to attract bugs.